f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

 Task 4.
 Test the Application Firewall and View Security Events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following steps will validate demonstrate the Web Application Firewall, review the  Security
+The following steps will test and validate the Web Application Firewall, review the  Security
 Monitoring dashboard, and gather security event details.

 +----------------------------------------------------------------------------------------------+